Elan456/EGene/DOCS.md

 the network is being visualized between each generation.
 If the networks are playing a game, you could show the best one playing between training if you wanted.

+#### Soft Restart

+After training your species for a while, you may want to start from scratch in hopes that the networks converge somewhere else.

+`MY_SPECIES.soft_restart()`

+This resets every network to random values except for the best network.

 ### Using your trained network
 #### Getting the best network